-On a bi-monthly basis VPCA reports on its progress against the social outcomes of the Town's SCP to the Community Development Committee, and is also required to provide an Annual Acquittal.
+On a bi-monthly basis VPCA reports on its progress against the social outcomes of the Town's Strategic Community Plan to the Community Development Committee, and is also required to provide an Annual Acquittal.

-Once initiative facilitated by VPCA under the operating subsidy is Know Your Community, a collective impact approach between the community, service providers and Town to empower our community to be connected, to feel safe and valued, to actively contribute to and participate in meaningful cultural, educational and social activities and experiences.
+One initiative facilitated by VPCA under the operating subsidy is Know Your Community, a collective impact approach between the community, service providers and the Town to empower our community to be connected, to feel safe and valued, to actively contribute to and participate in meaningful cultural, educational and social activities and experiences.